Ghost Story (1981 film): Plot

-The next day, Jaffrey has a nightmare about Alma and dies of a heart attack.
-Sears and Ricky finally explain to Don that, in the spring of 1929, the four friends became smitten with a young flirtatious girl named Eva Galli.
-Edward first took her to bed, but he was impotent with her.
-Outside her house, the other three friends serenaded Eva in hopes of catching a glimpse of her when a shirtless Edward came to the window instead, giving the impression that he'd slept with her.
-Edward left with his friends.
-The four became very drunk, discussing Eva's prowess in the bedroom.
-They return to the house, where all but Sears danced with her.
-When it was proposed that they leave, Sears suggestively insisted on getting his dance, to which Eva pointedly responded that she intended to dance with all of them.
-Eva confronted Edward about what he had told his friends, then began to tell them the truth when young Edward leapt to silence her, knocking her down and accidentally smashing her head into the stone fireplace.
-Horrified, the young men believed the unresponsive Eva to be dead.
-They considered calling the police, but realized it would only mean ruining their lives.
-Instead, they load Eva's body into her car and pushed it into a nearby pond.
-As the car descended, Eva stirred inside, looking out at them from the back window, screaming and hammering at the glass as the car sank.
+The next day, John has a nightmare about Alma and dies of a heart attack.
+Sears and Ricky finally explain to Don that, in the spring of 1929, the four friends became smitten with a flirtatious young woman named Eva Galli.
+Edward first took her to bed but he was sexually impotent.
+Outside her house, the other three friends serenaded Eva in hopes of catching a glimpse of her when Edward came to the window instead, giving the impression that he'd slept with her.
+After the four went out and became drunk, they returned to the house and all but Sears danced with Eva.
+When it was proposed that they leave, Sears suggestively insisted on getting his dance.
+Eva began to tell them the truth about her dalliance with Edward when he leapt to silence her, causing her to smash her head on a stone mantelpiece.
+Assuming Eva to be dead, they loaded her body into her car and pushed it into a nearby pond.
+As the car descended, Eva stirred inside, screaming and hammering at the back window as the car sank.